ropensci/visdat/paper/paper.md

 # Summary

-As described by Hadley Wickham, there are 6 phases of data science:
+As described by Hadley Wickham [@wickham2016], there are 6 phases of data science:

 ![Process of Data Science](http://r4ds.had.co.nz/diagrams/data-science.png)